Robust brain age estimation from structural MRI with contrastive learning: Results

 \subsection{Scaling training size improves generalization}

 In Tab.~\ref{tab:regression-results-summary} we report results of brain age regression across the different datasets employed.
 We experiment with two pre-training schemes, namely, we first train and test on the same dataset (single), and then we train on the combined healthy population across all datasets and test on each test set separately (merge).
 As we can note from the results, the overall error decreases when pretraining on the larger dataset.
 We also benchmark our models on the public OpenBHB challenge, where we significantly improve the results in terms of generalization (external MAE).
 With $\mathcal{L}^{exp}$, we achieve state-of-the-art results in the challenge, scoring an impressive 0.93, compared to the previous SOTA of 1.54.
 By increasing the training set size, we are able to almost halve the external prediction error, meaning that the models generalize better.
-In Fig.~\ref{fig:mae-scaling}, we show the scaling of models in terms of external MAE compared to the training set size.
-As we can see, all methods benefit from increasing the pre-training size.
-This is consistent with related literature~\citep{schulz2024performance}, showing that deep models follow exponential laws in brain age prediction from T1 structural MRIs.
+Fig.~\ref{fig:mae-scaling} shows models scaling in terms of external MAE compared to the training set size.
+As we can see, almost all methods benefit from increasing the pre-training size.
+This is consistent with related literature~\citep{schulz2024performance}, showing that deep models follow exponential laws in brain age prediction from T1 structural MRIs. \rebuttal{This does always hold for RnC, which collapses when datasets are merged.
+We hypothesize this is due to the unweighted alignment term and to the high temperature value~\citep{zha2023rank}.}